reactioncommerce/cli/test_plan.md

 ** Note that the server from above must be shutdown and mongo must be stopped for this to work.

-1. Run `reaction demo mydemo`
+1. Run `reaction create-project demo mydemo`
 2. Change to the `mydemo` directory
-3. Check that the storefront, graphQL server and admin are all running (this might take a minute or so)
+3. Check that the storefront (localhost:4000), graphQL server (localhost:3000)  and admin (localhost:4080) are all running (this might take a minute or so)

 ### Test that telemetry is turned off when set to off